A mother and daughter smile, while looking at the snow outside

 Discover pristine winter landscapes and snow-capped forests while fat biking.

-• At Crimson Ridge in Sault Ste.
-Marie, a golf course is transformed into a popular wintertime destination, with over 15 kilometres of groomed scenic and technical trails to ride.
+This Sault Ste.
+Marie golf course is transformed into a popular wintertime destination, with over 15 kilometres of groomed scenic and technical trails to ride.

-• If you’re looking for resort accommodations to enjoy along with your fat biking trip, Deerhurst Resort in Huntsville features numerous trails around the resort and on the frozen lake.
+If you’re looking for resort accommodations to enjoy along with your fat biking trip, Deerhurst features numerous trails around the resort and on the frozen lake.

 Snowshoeing